Ain't It a Pretty Night: Susannah (C. Floyd)

 Ms. Basler has fulfilled several prestigious young artist residencies, most recently joining Santa Fe Opera as a 2015 Apprentice Artist, covering Arminda in Mozart's rarely performed La finta giardiniera and creating the role of Sara in the world premiere of Jennifer Higdon's Cold Mountain, a live recording of which was released by Pentatone and has recently been nominated for a Grammy.
 As a 2013 Apprentice Artist with Opera Saratoga, she performed Josephine in H.M.S.
 Pinafore.
 In 2012 and 2013, Ms. Basler was a young artist with Sarasota Opera, where she appeared as Guardian of the Dawn in Daron Hagen's Little Nemo in Slumberland and Curley's Wife in Of Mice and Men.
 As a young artist with Des Moines Metro Opera in 2012, Ms. Basler covered the role of Magda in La rondine.

 An accomplished concert and recital performer, Ms. Basler's 2017 and 2018 engagements include debuts with Omaha Symphony, performing Mendelssohn’s Elijah, Boston's Mercury Orchestra, performing Strauss Lieder and Berg's Lulu Suite, and Glen Falls Symphony, performing the J.S.
 Bach Cantata 51 and Mahler's Symphony No. 4, as well as joining the Cape Symphony both as soprano soloist for 'Opera's Greatest Hits', in collaboration with Boston Lyric Opera, and as soprano soloist for the Mozart Requiem.
-In 2019, Ms. Basler will join the Providence Singers for The Wound in the Water by Kim Andre Arnesen.
+In 2019, Ms. Basler joined the Providence Singers for The Wound in the Water by Kim Andre Arnesen.
 In recent seasons, her concert repertoire has also included Barber's Knoxville: Summer of 1915, Vaughan Williams' Dona nobis pacem, Puccini's Messa di Gloria, Mozart's Exsultate Jubilate, and Handel's Messiah.

 Ms. Basler's talents have been recognized throughout the vocal competition circuit.
 Most recently she was awarded second place for the 2017–2018 American Prize in Vocal Performance (Friedrich and Virginia Schorr Memorial Award), first place in the National Opera Association's prestigious Carolyn Bailey and Dominick Argento Vocal Competition, as well as both Fourth Place and the Lorena Beasley Mangin Memorial Award in the Mary Jacobs Smith Singer of the Year Vocal Competition (Shreveport, LA).
 Ms. Basler has also earned the Flournoy Award from the Mary Jacobs Vocal Competition, Boston University's Kahn Award, first place in the Peter Elvins Vocal Competition, and a grant from the Shoshana Foundation.
 Ms. Basler earned her Artist Certificate (Opera Institute) and MM from Boston University and her BM from NEC.